JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 </div>

-Using our two-request technique, it seems we once again managed to hide a request from the front-end parser.
+Using our two-request technique, it seems we yet again have managed to hide a request from the front-end parser.
 The back-end sees a trailer section where the front-end sees a second request and as a result, the `Content-Length` header is ignored and the body of the second request is interpreted as a separate request on the back-end.

 There is one major problem, however.

 #### The early-response problem
 Consider what happens when a proxy receives these two pipelined requests.
 It will initially only forward what it interprets as the first request, which in turn is interpreted as an incomplete request on the back-end.
 Consequently, the back-end will not return a response, and the proxy will eventually time out and therefore never forward the second request – the attack fails.

 Until recently, I had dismissed TERM.TRAIL as unexploitable due to this inevitable upstream connection timeout.
-I later discovered that it *is* in fact exploitable against a small subset of web servers like AIOHTTP, Koa, and Actix Web which respond __before receiving the request body__ (unless the body is explicitly read by the application code).
+I later discovered that it *is* in fact exploitable against a small subset of web servers like AIOHTTP, Koa, and Actix Web, which respond __before receiving the request body__ (unless the body is explicitly read by the application code).
 Shortly after this realization, James Kettle introduced the concept of an *[early-response gadget](https://portswigger.net/research/http1-must-die#breaking-the-0.cl-deadlock)* in his [2025 HTTP desync research](https://portswigger.net/research/http1-must-die), proving that even servers like nginx and IIS exhibit early-response behavior when rubbed the right way.
 Now, I can therefore confidently state that TERM.TRAIL *is* exploitable – with the added caveat that an early-response gadget is required.

 Although Kettle's work on early-response focused on 0.CL vulnerabilities, the idea is equally applicable to our TERM.TRAIL case; if the back-end responds early, the proxy will forward the second request, allowing the smuggled request to be delivered.
 It's worth noting that unlike in 0.CL, we do not have to worry about the lengths of any request headers added by the front-end.

-### Any more bounties..?
+### Any more bounties...?
 Armed with our newfound knowledge, it is only natural to wonder whether any more bounties or CVEs might be unearthed using these techniques.
 Unfortunately, the answer appears to be *not really*.

 Since the length-based techniques are only exploitable against parsing behaviors that I have already demonstrated to be dangerous, there are unfortunately no more CVEs to be issued.
 Scanning for these vulnerabilities across a range of bug bounty targets sadly yielded no results, perhaps partly as a result of having reported these vulnerabilities to a dozen projects months ago.